ravindasenarath/aws-saa/README.md

 ### On-Premise strategy with AWS
   - Download Amazon Linux 2 as a VM(iso) and restore in VMWare etc
   - AWS Application Discovery Service
+    - Help plan migration to AWS by collecting usage and configuration data about on permises servers
+    - Integrate with AWS Migration Hub
+      - Agentless discovery
+        - By Application Discovery Service Agentless Collector through VMware vCenter
+        - Identifies virtual machines and hosts associated with vCenter
+      - Agent-based discovery
+        - Deploy agent on each VM
   - AWS Database Migration Service(DMS)
   - AWS Server Migration Service(SMS)
+    - Use if MGN is not available
+    - Deprecated after 31/03/23

 ### AWS Backup
   - Centrally manage and automate backups